 1. Designing the toolkit

-I will use a method called ‘Intervention Mapping’.
+We will use a method called ‘Intervention Mapping’.
 This sets out a clear framework to design treatments that are acceptable to people who use them and are based on the best available evidence.
 This will be informed by theories about how children learn new skills and how the symptoms of ADHD come about.
-I will work closely with school staff, people with ADHD, parents and professionals to design the toolkit.
+We will work closely with school staff, people with ADHD, parents and professionals to design the toolkit.

 2. Testing and improving the toolkit

-If the testing of the toolkit shows that it may be helpful, I will go on to do a larger scale study to investigate how much children benefit and if it is value for money.
+If the testing of the toolkit shows that it may be helpful, we will go on to do a larger scale study to investigate how much children benefit and if it is value for money.
 If the toolkit does help children with ADHD cope in school, these children will learn better and find school less stressful.
 This might prevent them from developing other mental health problems and help them avoid getting into accidents, trouble with teachers, and fights.
 They could go on to have a better chance of getting good qualifications, better jobs and have positive relationships with other people.
 In other words, it might lead to improved health and better life chances.
 Teachers might also find it easier to teach the whole classroom and be less stressed.